einarolafs/Traits-of-People/README.md

 # Traits of People

+This project requires Node.js and NPM to be installed.

+To run the application, please install Angular CLI by running `npm install -g @angular/cli`

+## Install dependencies
+Before running the application, run `npm install` to install all dependencies for the project

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.